duffin22/autel/README.md

 The screenshots above show three different scenarios within the application.
  - The first is the main view of the application with the control drawer closed.
 This gives the user the largest possible amount of screen space to alter their flight plan.
  - The second is the main view with the drawer open to the flight configuration tab.
-From the flight configuration tab, users can adjust the altitude and angle of their flight plan to optimize their plan.
+From the flight configuration tab, users can adjust altitude and angle of flight to optimize their flight plan.
  - The third shows the main view with the drawer open to the projects view.
 This allows users to edit, create and delete projects and easily switch between them.

 ##Contributors